CameronSykes/CS4500FinalProject/README.md

+# What is this

++ This is an Interactive animation of Breadth First and Inorder traversal of a set of nodes.

+# Dev Notes

 ##  Running
- Thi program is writin in es6.
+ This program is writin in es6.
 It is a javascript verion writtien in 2015 it includes support for impots and exports

   Brwosers cannot use the import export modules in es6 unless specified by using `type="module"` in the html.